-Simplified acquisition contracts over \$5,000 must be written, and signed by authorized College employees in accordance with these Procurement Policies and Procedures.
+Simplified acquisition contracts over \$5,000 must be written, and signed by authorized College employees in accordance with these procurement Policies and Procedures.
 In addition, the contract must include the following terms and conditions.
-If unusual circumstances arise that necessitate the modification of any mandatory terms and conditions, a recommendation containing the necessary modification(s) and including written justification must be approved by the Procurement Officer and, as appropriate, by legal counsel.
+If unusual circumstances arise that necessitate the modification of any mandatory terms and conditions, a recommendation containing the necessary modification(s) and including written justification must be approved by the Procurement Officer and, as appropriate by legal counsel.

-- A1.2.2.1 Identification of the parties to the contract including legal name, address, State of incorporation or formation, contractor taxpayer identification number; the taxpayer identification number shall be the Social Security number for individuals and sole proprietors and the federal employer identification number for all other types of organizations; - A1.2.2.2 A statement of the scope of the contract; - A1.2.2.3 The dollar value of the contract, if known, or estimated dollar value if the actual value is not known: - A1.2.2.4 The term of the contract, including completion or delivery date; - A1.2.2.5 Name of the Procurement Officer responsible for the contract. - A1.2.2.6 Insurance requirements as appropriate for the procurement contract as determined by the Procurement Officer; - A1.2.2.7 Bond/security requirements as appropriate for the procurement contract as determined by the Procurement Officer; and - A1.2.2.8 Contract affidavit in accordance with Appendix D. - A1.2.2.9 Whether electronic transactions are permitted or required.
+- A1.2.2.1 Identification of the parties to the contract including legal name, address, State of incorporation or formation, contractor taxpayer identification number; the taxpayer identification number shall be the Social Security number for individuals and sole proprietors and the federal employer identification number for all other types of organizations; - A1.2.2.2 A statement of the scope of the contract; - A1.2.2.3 The dollar value of the contract, if known, or estimated dollar value if the actual value is not known; - A1.2.2.4 the term of the contract, including completion or delivery date; - A1.2.2.5 Name of the Procurement Officer responsible for the contract; - A1.2.2.6 Insurance requirements as appropriate for the procurement contract as determined by the Procurement Officer; - A1.2.2.7 Bond/security requirements as appropriate for the procurement contract as determined by the Procurement Officer; and - A1.2.2.8 Contract affidavit in accordance with Appendix D. - A1.2.2.9 Whether electronic transactions are permitted or required.
 If the contract or purchase order does not specify that electronic transactions are permitted or required, the contractor may not use electronic means for any part of the contract.
-If electronic transactions are permitted, the contract shall identify the information listed in A1.1.5. - A1.2.2.10 Contract Clauses: In addition to the contract elements specified above, a written simplified acquisition contract may include the other clauses, items, or conditions specified by the College.
-The following clauses are recommended to be included in simplified acquisition contracts:

-- A1.2.2.10.1 Maryland Law Prevails.
-"The laws of Maryland shall govern the interpretation and enforcement of this Contract". - A1.2.2.10.2 Termination for Convenience: "The College may terminate this Contract, in whole or in part, without showing cause upon prior written notice to the Contractor specifying the extent and the effective date of the termination.
+If electronic transactions are permitted, the contract shall identify the information listed in A1.1.5. - A1.2.2.10 Contract Clauses: In addition to the contract elements specified above, a written simplified acquisition contract may include the other clauses, items or conditions specified by the College.
+The following clauses are recommended to be included in simplified acquisition contracts: - A1.2.2.10.1 Maryland Law Prevails.
+"The provision of this contract shall be governed by the laws of Maryland." - A1.2.2.10.2 Termination for Convenience: "The College may terminate this Contract, in whole or in part, without showing cause upon prior written notice to the Contractor specifying the extent and the effective date of the termination.
 Termination hereunder, including the determination of the rights and obligations of the parties, shall be governed by the provisions of COMAR 21.07.01.12A(2)." - A1.2.2.10.3 Changes.
 "This Contract may be amended, in writing, with the consent of both parties.
-Amendments may not change significantly the scope of the Contract." - A1.2.2.10.3 Disputes.
-"This Contract is subject to SMCM Procurement Policies and Procedures, Section 8 'Protests and Appeals." - A1.2.2.11 Contract Clauses Construction Procurements:
+Amendments may not change significantly the scope of the Contract."

-Construction procurements over \$5,000 but less than \$100,000 shall include St. Mary's College of Maryland Mandatory Terms and Conditions in accordance with Appendix B2 and Mandatory Construction Clauses in accordance with Appendix C.
+A1.2.2.11 Contact Clauses - Construction Procurements: Construction procurements over \$5,000 but less than \$100,000 shall include St. Mary's College of Maryland Mandatory Terms and Conditions in accordance with Appendix B2 and Mandatory Construction Clauses in accordance with Appendix C.

-A2.0 Procurement Requirements for Contracts equal to or exceeding \$100,000
+A2.0 Procurement Requirements for Contracts equal to or exceeding \$100,000.

-A2.1 Mandatory Solicitation Requirements for Procurements equal to or exceeding \$100,000
+A2.1 Mandatory Solicitation Requirements for Procurement equal to or exceeding \$100,000

-Solicitations for procurements equal to or over \$100,000 shall include the following minimum information:
+Solicitations for procurement equal to or over \$100,000 shall include the following minimum information: